Sean-w94/atmos/article/article.md

 Another possibility was writing Atmos using future-standards with the Web Components Polyfill (which is the basis for Polymer).
 The promise of this approach, is that over time we'll be able shed pieces of the (currently 117kb) polyfill as browser support grows.
 However, WebComponents haven't been implemented as fast as expected by browser vendors, and anyway we had 5 days not 5 years.

-### RiotJS
+### Riot.js

-We built our real-time application in RiotJS.
+We built our real-time application in Riot.js.

 Riot feels like Angular: templates are essentially HTML with a DSL overlay.
 It's also inspired by React's virtual DOM, where changes are measured and executed by diffing an efficient DOM representation.